The Benefits of Deadlifts, According to Experts

 So, how often should you be incorporating this strengthening exercise into your workout routine?
 While it’s best to consult with a certified personal trainer on developing a workout plan to improve lower-body strength, Machowsky noted that most of the studies on lower-body strength improvements had participants deadlifting between two and three times per week.

-Again, it's important to speak to a certified personal trainer to develop the best type of training plan for your strength goals.
-That's because, depending on where you are in your fitness journey, you might benefit from a manipulation of certain exercise variables (sets, repetitions, weight) to progress.
+Again, it’s important to speak with a certified personal trainer to develop the best type of training plan for your strength goals.
+That’s because, depending on where you are in your fitness journey, you might benefit from a manipulation of certain exercise variables (sets, repetitions, weight) to progress.

-4.You'll Ignite Your Back and Core (and Potentially Ward off Pain)
+4.You’ll Ignite Your Back and Core (And Potentially Ward off Pain)

 As noted earlier, the movement is a posterior-chain exercise, meaning it fires up the muscles on the back of the body.
 Studies have shown that frequent posterior-chain training is associated with reductions in back pain and can help improve overall posture.